top of page

 Indicators:

-1. architectural conflicts resolved through structural reasoning
+1. architectural conflicts resolved through anatomical reasoning

 2. workflow sequencing explicitly defined